sampsyo/uwadvising/expectations.md

 *Meetings:* How you and your advisor communicate with each other is also important.
 Face to face interactions allow for collaboration, progress reporting, and mentoring.
 You can expect your advisor to:
 * Meet with you regularly
 * Actively consider your ideas during meetings
-* Be available for extra face time within a couple of days of a request.
-* Respond to your communications promptly
+* Respond to your communications within a reasonable amount of time
 * Schedule/cancel meetings at least a day in advance, when possible
 * Tell you if he or she is leaving town